-Sciatica is marked by a shooting pain from a person's lower back down to his or her legs.
-It's common and can range from very mild, to very painful.
-Having said that, the majority of patients suffering from sciatic pain can find relief through chiropractic care which manipulates the spine to relieve pressure.
+Sciatica is marked by a shooting pain from a person’s lower back down to his or her legs.
+It’s common and can range from very mild to very painful.
+The majority of patients suffering from sciatic pain can find relief through chiropractic care, which manipulates the spine to relieve pressure.

-Sciatica is an ailment that chiropractors in Belmar and Freehold help to solve for patients everyday, according to Dr. TJ Abrams at Thrive Spine and Sports Rehabilitation in Belmar, NJ.
+Sciatica is an ailment that chiropractors in Belmar and Freehold help solve for patients every day, according to Dr. TJ Abrams at Thrive Spine and Sports Rehabilitation in Belmar, NJ.

 Basics of Sciatica

 For this type of pain or injury, it all comes down to the sciatic nerve.
-This nerve travels from the lower back and buttocks down each person's leg.
-Sciatica patients often feel the pain in this area or in the hips and calf muscles too.
+This nerve travels from the lower back and buttocks down each person’s leg.
+Sciatica patients often feel the pain in this area or in the hips and calf muscles.

-While this is a common sort of pain, sciatica is not the same for every patient–it is more of a broad term for nerve pain in this region.
-The diagnosis of a root cause for sciatica makes each person's case a little bit different.
+While this is a common sort of pain, sciatica is not the same for every patient—it’s a broad term for nerve pain in this region.
+The diagnosis of a root cause makes each person’s case a little bit different.

 So how does sciatica start?
-There are two main ways that bring about sciatic pain:
+There are two main causes:

-• A herniated disk, "slipped disk," or spinal stenosis
+- A herniated disc (“slipped disc”) or spinal stenosis

-The corresponding pain and symptoms are similar for each patient suffering from sciatica.
-Pain can range from very mild, to sharp-shooting pain, and even numbness or "pins-and-needles."
-These symptoms and pain often occur anywhere along the sciatic nerve pathway from the lower back, to the buttocks, hips, the back of legs, and/or the calf.
+Pain can range from very mild to sharp, shooting pain, and even numbness or “pins-and-needles.”
+Symptoms often occur anywhere along the sciatic nerve pathway—from the lower back, to the buttocks, hips, back of the legs, and calf.

-While any combination of these symptoms is likely, the pain will most commonly be felt when coughing, laughing, when making sudden movements, or when sitting for long periods of time.
-For this reason, a chiropractor or physical therapist is necessary to diagnose the root cause of the pain and provide a custom plan for physical wellness.
+Often the pain is felt when coughing, laughing, making sudden movements, or sitting for long periods.
+A chiropractor or physical therapist is necessary to diagnose the root cause and provide a custom plan for relief.

 The Benefits of Chiropractic Therapy for Sciatica

-The main benefit to working with a chiropractor when dealing with sciatica is that a professional chiropractic care provider will diagnose the root cause of the pain.
-Chiropractors find the root cause associated with sciatica and will then create a custom plan for patients to find relief.
+The main benefit of working with a chiropractor for sciatica is diagnosing the root cause of the pain.
+Chiropractors find that cause and then create a custom plan for relief.

-Once enacted, a chiropractic plan combatting sciatica will reveal benefits for the patient:
+Once enacted, a chiropractic plan for sciatica can provide:

-• Healing over time without invasive surgery or pain-numbing pharmaceutical drugs
+- Healing over time without invasive surgery or pain-numbing drugs

-In most cases, sciatica from a herniated disk can be resolved within a few months.
-Individuals receiving care are often 30-years or older.
-Chiropractors help heal these individuals by relieving pressure on the disks which cushion bones (vertebrae) in the lower spine.
+In most cases, sciatica from a herniated disc can resolve within a few months.
+Chiropractors help by relieving pressure on the discs that cushion the vertebrae in the lower spine.

 Are you finally ready to live pain-free?